asift91/Manual_Migration/azurefiles.md

             fi
             mkdir -p /moodle
             mount /moodle

-        # Press ctrl + O and ctrl + x to come out of file.

         ```

-    -   Run the entry.sh file with following command and Azure Premium Files will be mounted successfully.
+        - Save the file by following command.
         ```
-        	bash /home/azureadmin/entry.sh
+        # Press ctrl + O and press enter
+        # Press ctrl + X to come out of file.
         ```
+    -   Run the fstab_entry.sh file with following command and Azure Premium Files will be mounted successfully.
+        ```
+        bash /home/azureadmin/fstab_entry.sh
+        ```

     -   Check the list of mounted systems.
         ```
         df -h
-        ```
-    -   Check the cron job status
-        ```
-            sudo systemctl status cron
         ```